Independent Contractor Agreement: A Comprehensive Guide

 General information about the contractor and client

-The first section of the contractor agreement defines the client company and the person or entity providing the service, or the contractor.
-Include identifying information and contact methods for both parties, like legal names and addresses.
+The first section of the contractor agreement defines the client company and the contractor or entity providing the service.
+Include identifying information and contact methods for both parties, like legal names and email addresses.

 Services and scope of work